CommodoreAlex/Operating-Systems-and-C/README.md

-# Technical Portfolio - C Projects
+# C Programming

-Welcome to my technical portfolio!
-This repository showcases C scripts focused on cybersecurity, system administration tasks, and low-level programming.
+This repository contains practice problems, projects, and guides for the C programming language.